-In comics studies, sequential art is a term proposed by comics artist Will Eisner to describe art forms that use images deployed in a specific order for the purpose of graphic storytelling (i.e., narration of graphic stories) or conveying information.
+Sequential projects are art forms that use images deployed in a specific order for the purposes of graphic storytelling or conveying information.

-Zines (pronounced "zeens") have a long history.
-Zines are self-published booklets, typically folded and stapled copy paper, printed cheaply for the purposes of disseminating information or sharing personal work.
+Zines are self-published booklets, typically folded and stapled copy paper, printed inexpensively for the purposes of disseminating information or sharing personal work.
 Zines are incredibly versatile.
 According to this article from the ZineWiki, they were associated with punk, feminism, science fiction "fanzines", and underground subcultures.
 The self-publishing aspect of the zine helped circulate movements and ideas.